yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

 keeps under control.
 It is about what a manager wants to see inside them &mdash;
 a black box or a glass box under a **microscope**.

+{% quote A good manager pays extreme attention to defining quality standards for my work %}

 A good manager doesn't care about what I'm doing now, what tasks I'm working on, or what my plans, problems, and risks are.
 Instead, a good manager cares about my **results**, to a very specific level of details.
 A good manager pays extreme